Tropical cyclone hazard mitigation

 While considered traditionally as acts of fate and out of reach of human influence, researchers have started considering possible methods to weaken tropical cyclones to mitigate future catastrophic impacts of tropical cyclones on cities and civilians.
 Several techniques have been suggested in recent years, such as hurricane cloud seeding, marine cloud brightening, offshore wind turbines, ocean upwelling, and microwave energy transfer [5-12].
-This project investigates potential space contributions to currently conceived tropical cyclone hazard mitigation concepts .
+This project investigated potential space contributions to currently conceived tropical cyclone hazard mitigation concepts.

-In this project, we are performing an overview of ground-based methods and means for threat reduction and investigating potential space contributions including remote sensing instrumentation.
-We also investigating space-based concepts for tropical cyclone hazard mitigation.
-Two different mechanisms are considered here: atmospheric heating based on microwave irradiation and laser-induced cloud seeding based on laser power transfer.
-Technology roadmaps for cyclone mitigation based on two space platform types will be introduced.
-To improve their mitigation efficiency a high-accuracy and high-resolution forecast system would be needed, described as the Earth Meteorological Forecast System.
+In this project, we performed an overview of ground-based methods and means for threat reduction and investigating potential space contributions including remote sensing instrumentation.
+We also investigated space-based concepts for tropical cyclone hazard mitigation.
+Two different mechanisms were considered here: atmospheric heating based on microwave irradiation and laser-induced cloud seeding based on laser power transfer.
+Technology roadmaps for cyclone mitigation based on two space platform types were introduced.

 So far the concepts shown in Fig. 1 have been proposed and studied by research groups.
-In this research activity, we examine each concept in detail and propose space contributions, ranging from remote sensing activities to potentially future, more advanced means for natural disaster prevention that would be fully implemented in space, including microwave-energy transfer using space solar power to laser-induced condensation using laser filamentation.
+In this research activity, we examined each concept in detail and proposed space contributions, ranging from remote sensing activities to potentially future, more advanced means for natural disaster prevention that would be fully implemented in space, including microwave-energy transfer using space solar power to laser-induced condensation using laser filamentation.

 |Concept||Physical process||Space or Ground|